Staffing under Taylor's Law: A Unifying Framework for Bridging Square-root and Linear Safety Rules: Alpha Safety Rules

-Instead, we assume that $\widehat{Q}_\lambda^{(n_\lambda)}$ has a non-degenerate limit as $\lambda\to\infty$ and that this limiting process has a stationary distribution.
+We anticipate that $\widehat{Q}_\lambda^{(n_\lambda)}$ converges in distribution to a non-degenerate limit with a stationary distribution as $\lambda\to\infty$.
+This can be established by extending the approach of \cite{HalfinWhitt81} and \cite{SunLiu21} (who treated the special case $\alpha=0$); a complete proof is deferred to future research.
+We assume this convergence holds.
 Based on this, we propose a simulation-based method (Algorithm~\ref{alg:refined-alpha}) to determine $\delta$ in staffing formula \eqref{eq:general-alpha} for achieving a delay probability of $\varepsilon$.

 Let $\widehat{Q}^*(t)$ denote the limiting process to which $\widehat{Q}_\lambda^{(n_\lambda)}(t)$ converges weakly as $\lambda\to\infty$.
 The steady-state delay probability in the heavy-traffic limit is $\pr(\widehat{Q}^*(\infty) > 0)$, which depends on $\delta$ and approximates $\pr(\widehat{Q}_\lambda^{(n_\lambda)}(t) > 0 )$ (i.e., the delay probability of a finite-server system) for large values of $\lambda$ and $t$.
 As a result, we seek a value of $\delta$ such that $\pr\bigl(\widehat{Q}^*(\infty) > 0\bigr) = \varepsilon$.
 Let $\delta^*$ solve this equation.
 We call the following staffing rule the refined alpha safety rule: